Kurleigh Gittens Jr.: Professional career

+Toronto Argonauts

-In the final CFL Scouting Bureau Rankings, Gittens was named the 16th best available player in the 2019 CFL Draft.
+In the final CFL Scouting Bureau Rankings, Gittens was named the 16th best available player in the 2019 CFL draft.
 He was then drafted in the third round, 23rd overall, by the Toronto Argonauts in the 2019 draft and signed with the team on May 16, 2019.
 He began the 2019 season on the practice roster, but was elevated to the active roster in week 3 and played in his first professional football game on July 6, 2019 against the BC Lions.
 As the season progressed, his role with the team grew as he was featured on kick returns where he recorded his first three kickoff returns, which totaled 53 yards, in the Labour Day Classic against the Hamilton Tiger-Cats.
 He caught his first CFL pass on October 5, 2019 from McLeod Bethel-Thompson in a game against the BC Lions.
 With the Argonauts eliminated from post-season contention, Gittens started his first professional football game at wide receiver in the last game of the regular season on November 2, 2019 against the Tiger-Cats, but did not record any receptions.
 For the season, he played in 13 games and recorded one catch for 10 yards, two punt returns for eight yards, 14 kickoff returns for 230 yards, and one missed field goal return for 12 yards.

 Gittens did not play in 2020 due to the 2020 CFL season being cancelled.
 On December 29, 2020, it was announced that Gittens had signed an extension with the Argonauts.
 In the first game of the 2021 Toronto Argonauts season against the Calgary Stampeders, on August 7, 2021, he scored his first professional touchdown on a 27-yard pass from McLeod Bethel-Thompson.
 In the pandemic-shortened 2021 CFL season, Gittens played in 13 regular season games where he had 50 receptions for 605 yards and four touchdowns and was named an East Division All-Star at season's end.
 He also played in the team's East Final loss to the Tiger-Cats where he had four receptions for 74 yards.

 Gittens had a breakout 2022 season in the CFL.
 He played in all 18 regular season games and finished sixth in the league in receiving yards with 1,101.
 Gittens caught 81 passes, five of which were for touchdowns, and was named the East Division finalist for Most Outstanding Canadian: BC Lions quarterback Nathan Rourke ended up winning the award.

+In 2023, played in just 10 regular season games where he had 35 receptions for 416 yards and one touchdown.
+He suffered a hip injury on September 9, 2023, that forced him to miss the remainder of the season.

+Edmonton Elks

+On January 15, 2024, Gittens was traded to the Edmonton Elks, along with a 2024 CFL draft pick, in exchange for Jake Ceresna, reuniting him with McLeod Bethel-Thompson, who had signed with the Elks in the offseason.